mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 1. As a user, I want to play a fun, family-friendly, challenging, and educational game.
 2. As a user, I want to be able to view the rules of the game.
 3. As a user, I want to be able to view the high scores leaderboard.
-4. As a user, I want to be able to start a new game and enter my player name.
+4. As a user, I want to be able to enter my player name to personalise my game experience and track my score.
 5. As a user, I want the game to remember my name if I play again and have the choice to keep my name or change it.
 6. As a user, I want my input to be validated with clear feedback on how to correct any input errors.
 7. As a user, I want to be given clear instructions on each screen on how to play the game and how to progress.